How to Stay Calm During a Job Interview

 Now begins the actual episode.
 Again, breathe deeply.
 Think about pleasant things, about your achievements.
 Treat the job interview as an experience, as a chapter in your learning curve.
 This is not the last job opportunity you will be receiving, so why the tension?

 - The first demand your interviewer is likely to make is to ask you to say something about yourself.
-So it goes without saying that you must be prepared with a brief summary about your accomplishments and qualifications beforehand.
+So it goes without saying that you must prepare a summary of your accomplishments and qualifications beforehand.
 It is better to write down the things before, as it helps you to compose your thoughts and focus on the right things.

 No, you want to project yourself as a can-do go-getter, so focus on your achievements and qualities that you have already thought about and written beforehand.

-If you don’t know the answers to interview question, say so, instead of hemming and hawing, which will make you more nervous.
-Say that you do not know the particular interview answers, you will look it up.
-You can also request that you be asked an alternative question.
+If you don’t know the answers to the interview questions, say so instead of hemming and hawing, which will make you more nervous.
+Say that you do not know the particular interview answers, and you will look them up.
+You can also request for an alternative question.

-No one will think you foolish or unsuitable because you could not answer a single question.
-Rather you will come across as a sorted-out person, well aware of his or her knowledge and shortcomings.
+No one will think you are foolish or unsuitable because you cannot answer a question.
+Rather you will come across as a sorted-out person, well aware of their knowledge and shortcomings.

-Throughout the interview, you will have moments of anxiety and panic, and you may feel at sea.
-Take a deep breath, make an effort to sound and look confident.
-You will be surprised to see that you become more confident by willing yourself.
+Throughout the interview, you will have anxiety and panic and may feel at sea.
+Take a deep breath, and try to sound and look confident.
+You will be surprised that you become more confident by willing yourself.

-Do remember, that our body language reveals more about us than our words.
-Your posture and gesture, along with tone of voice, are dead giveaways of your state of mind.
+Do remember that our body language reveals more about us than our words.
+Your posture, gesture, and tone of voice are dead giveaways of your state of mind.

 Keep your back straight, do not slouch.
 This does not mean that you sit rigidly and stiffly.
 Certainly not.
 Just sit confidently and comfortably.

-When the interview comes to a close, thank the interview panel members, wish them a good day/evening and leave the room.
-Do not ask questions about salary or posting, if you have not been invited to ask questions.
+When the interview ends, thank the interview panel members, wish them a good day/evening and leave the room.
+Do not ask questions about salary or posting if you have not been invited to ask questions.

 Points to remember and keep reminding yourself: